yds12/mexe/README.md

 and lightweight solution.

-In our [current benchmarks](https://github.com/yds12/mexe/actions/workflows/bench.yml), it's about 4-10x faster than `meval` and about 2x faster than `fasteval`.
-Note that those crates do much more than `mexe`.
+In our [current benchmarks](https://github.com/yds12/mexe/actions/workflows/bench.yml), it's about 4-10x faster than `meval`, about 2x faster than `fasteval`, and the fully-featured `evalexpr` is generally the slowest.
+Note that those crates do much more than `mexe` -- especially `evalexpr`.
 Our focus on a very small problem makes it easier for us to ship a fast and lean library.

 ## Includes